oroinc/documentation/user_doc/back_office/dashboards/widgets/leads_statistics.rst

 * **Compare with previous period** --- tick this option if you wish to compare statistics for the current and the previous periods and see it displayed in the dashboard widget.
 * **Advanced Filter** --- set the conditions if you wish to filter your leads.
 * **Choose Metrics** --- select what data the widget will display (open leads, new leads).
-* **Territories** --- if sales `territories <https://oroinc.com/doc/orocrm/current/user-guide-sales-tools/b2b-sales/territory-management>`_ are enabled in your system, you can view leads filtered within one or several specific territories.
+* **Territories** --- if sales |territory| are enabled in your system, you can view leads filtered within one or several specific territories.

 .. image:: /user_doc/img/dashboards/lead_statistics_2.png

+.. include:: /include/include_links.rst
+   :start-after: begin